The pathophysiological mechanism of Beni-koji Choleste-Help /puberulic acid-induced kidney injury is proximal tubular mitochondrial dysfunction

 Results

-A patient renal biopsy sample showed Kidney Injury Molecule-1 (KIM-1) expression in proximal tubules surrounded by activated myofibroblasts, indicating acute tubular damage and interstitial fibrosis associated with injured tubules.
+A patient renal biopsy sample showed Kidney Injury Molecule-1 (KIM-1) expression in proximal tubules surrounded by activated myofibroblasts, indicating acute tubular damage and interstitial fibrosis.
 Mice treated with the toxic lot of Choleste-Help and puberulic acid showed kidney injury with Fanconi syndrome-like urinary findings.
-Pathological sections showed tubular necrosis and interstitial fibrosis.
-RNA-seq on whole kidneys of those mice presented the renal damage caused by Choleste-Help and puberulic acid produced similar RNA patterns, indicating puberulic acid is a causative agent.
+Pathological sections revealed tubular necrosis and interstitial fibrosis.
+RNA-seq analysis of whole kidneys showed that Choleste-Help and puberulic acid produced similar RNA patterns, suggesting puberulic acid is a causative agent.
 Gene Ontology (GO) analysis comparing the normal and toxic lot revealed downregulation of mitochondrial-related pathways.
-Puberulic acid also showed toxicity on hRPTECs and tubular organoids.
-In vitro experiments with hRPTECs revealed that it causes mitochondrial damage especially on mitochondrial respiratory chain at first and leads to cell death, mainly necrosis.
+Puberulic acid also showed toxicity to hRPTECs and tubular organoids (tubuloids).
+In vitro experiments with hRPTECs revealed that it causes mitochondrial damage, especially to the mitochondrial respiratory chain, leading to cell death, mainly by necrosis.

 Conclusion

-puberulic and a toxic lot of Choleste-Help cause direct mitochondrial damage on tubular epithelial cells, followed by necrosis.
+Puberulic acid and a toxic lot of Choleste-Help cause direct mitochondrial damage to tubular epithelial cells, followed by necrosis.

 Graphical Abstract